Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Applications in information theory and coding

 Let ${\bf{H}}$ denote an $n(1-R) \times n$ parity-check matrix of a linear block code $\mathcal{C}$ from this ensemble.
 The minimum distance of the code is equal to the minimal number of columns in ${\bf{H}}$ that are linearly dependent.
 Note that the minimum distance is a property of the code, and it does not depend on the choice of the particular parity-check matrix which represents the code.

-Let us construct a sequence $X_0, \ldots, X_n$, where $X_i$ (for $i=0, 1, \ldots, n$) is an integer-valued RV equal to the minimal number of linearly dependent columns of a parity-check matrix chosen uniformly at random from the ensemble, given that we already revealed its first $i$ columns.
-Recalling Fact~\ref{fact: construction of martingales} from Section~\ref{section: Discrete-Time Martingales}, we see that this is a martingale sequence, where the associated filtration $\mathcal{F}_0 \subseteq \mathcal{F}_1 \subseteq \ldots \subseteq \mathcal{F}_n$ is such that $\mathcal{F}_i$ (for $i=0,1,\ldots,n$) is the $\sigma$-algebra generated by all subsets of $n(1-R) \times n$ binary parity-check matrices whose first $i$ columns have been fixed.
-This martingale sequence satisfies $|X_i - X_{i-1}| \leq 1$ for $i=1, \ldots, n$ (indeed, if we observe a new column of ${\bf{H}}$, then the minimal number of linearly dependent columns can change by at most~$1$).
-Note that the RV $X_0$ is the expected minimum Hamming distance of the ensemble, and $X_n$ is the minimum distance of a particular code from the ensemble (since once we revealed all $n$ columns of ${\bf{H}}$, the code is known exactly).
-Hence, by Azuma's inequality,
+Let us construct a sequence of integer-valued random variables $\{X_i\}_{i=0}^n$ where $X_i$ is defined to be the minimal number of linearly dependent columns of a parity-check matrix ${\bf{H}}$, chosen uniformly at random from the ensemble, given that the first $i$ columns of ${\bf{H}}$ are already revealed; this refers to a random process where sequentially, at every time instant, a new column of the parity-check matrix ${\bf{H}}$ is revealed.

+Recalling Fact~\ref{fact: construction of martingales} from Section~\ref{section: Discrete-Time Martingales}, we see that this is a martingale sequence with the natural filtration $\{\cF_i\}_{i=0}^n$ where $\mathcal{F}_i$ is the $\sigma$-algebra that is generated by all subsets of $n(1-R) \times n$ binary parity-check matrices whose first $i$~columns are fixed.
+This martingale sequence has bounded differences, and it satisfies $|X_i - X_{i-1}| \leq 1$ for $i \in \{1, \ldots, n\}$; this can be verified by noticing that the observation of a new column of ${\bf{H}}$ can change the minimal number of linearly dependent columns by at most~$1$.
+Note that the random variable $X_0$ is the expected minimum Hamming distance of the ensemble, and $X_n$ is the minimum distance of a particular code from the ensemble (since once all the $n$ columns of ${\bf{H}}$ are revealed, the code is known exactly).
+Hence, by the Azuma--Hoeffding inequality,